 Posted by Michele Redmon ● August, 2020

-Lights are on, tablets and smartphones are charging, online school is in session for most kids, and in the US, work from home has become the new norm for many of us.
+Lights are on, tablets and smartphones are charging, online school is in session for most kids, and in the US, working from home has become the new norm for many of us.
 We're home more, which means we're using more energy than usual, and have probably seen that reflected in our energy bill.
 Now, more than ever, people are looking for better ways to regulate their energy consumption.

 THe us POWEr grid

 Looking at your energy bill, you may have noticed that energy is often cheaper late at night or early in the morning.
-These are typically considered off-peak hours, when not as many people are pulling electricity from the grid.
-Official peak hours vary state to state and between utilities, but are usually roughly between noon-6pm on weekdays.
-Use too much electricity during peak hours and you could see a high usage surcharge on your bill.
+These are typically considered off-peak hours when not as many people are pulling electricity from the grid.
+Official peak hours vary from state to state and between utilities but are usually between noon-6 pm on weekdays.
+Use too much electricity during peak hours, and you could see a high usage surcharge on your bill.

-The electricity grid is a complex network of centralized power plants and decentralized generation units that transport electricity through a system of substations, transformers and transmission lines that deliver energy to users.
-The US has three power grids: one that covers the eastern U.S., another through the western states and a third covering most of Texas.
-These grids are comprised of thousands of power plants, nearly 160,000 miles of high-voltage power lines, and millions of miles of low-voltage power lines and distribution transformers, connecting 145 million customers throughout the country.
+The electricity grid is a complex network of centralized power plants and decentralized generation units that transport electricity through a system of substations, transformers, and transmission lines that deliver energy to users.
+The US has three power grids: one that covers the eastern U.S., another through the western states, and a third covering most of Texas.
+These grids comprise thousands of power plants, nearly 160,000 miles of high-voltage power lines, and millions of miles of low-voltage power lines and distribution transformers, connecting 145 million customers throughout the country.

 A map of power plants in the United States, 2016.